cdavies2/SP_2025_Notes/Literature_Review.md

   * _High sensitive_: poison points are surrounded by other points, so its location is seen as benign
   * _Low sensitive_: anamoly detector drops all points away from the centroid by a certain distance, so whether or not a point is deemed abnormal does not vary much by addition or deletion of points.
 Attackers then optimize the location of poisoned points so it satisfies the defender's constraints.
 ### Poisoning Defense Mechanisms
+1. _Adversarial Training_: inject instances created by an adversary in order to increase the strength of the model.
+2. _Feature Squeezing_: reduces the number of features a model has, thus reducing both the complexity and sensitivity of the data.
+3. _Transferability blocking_: introduces null labels into the training data and instructing the model to discard adversarial samples as null labeled data
+4. _MagNet_: uses detector (measures distance between normal and poisoned data and a threshold) and reformer (autoencoder makes a tampered instance into a legitimate one)
+5. _Defense-GAN_: General Adversarail Network uses a generator to reconstruct images, so genuine instances are closer to the generator than tainted ones
+6. _Local Intrinsic Dimensionality_:
+7. _Reject on Negative Impact (RONI)_: computationally expensive, not suited for deep learning/large datasets, possible malicious data points are relabeled based on the labels of neighboring samples in the training dataset.

+### Model Poisoning
+* Closer to traditional cyberattacks,
 ## Applications of Machine Learning in Cyber Security: A Review
 * Link: https://www.mdpi.com/2624-800X/4/4/45
 * This paper is structured similarly to a narrative literature review, going over studies evaluating how well AI can address cybersecurity challenges